justinjoco/python-tutorial/docs/basics/conditionals.md

 ## If statement
 If-statements in Python are slightly different from other language syntax.
 Take the following example:
 ```python
 if condition:
     #Do stuff
 ```
+If the `condition` is satisifed (ie is `True`), then its code block is executed.

 There are no parentheses surrounding the condition statement, and there are no curly braces wrapping the conditional code block.
-Code statements that belong to the if code block must be indented once more with respect to the if statement.
+Code statements that belong to the `if` code block must be indented once more with respect to the `if` statement.
 The following is a valid if-statement:
 ```python
 count = 6